Southeastern is committed to protecting and respecting your privacy when you use our services

 If you have signed up to receive marketing communications from us, we will use information such as the type of tickets you buy or the stations you use, to send communications which are more relevant to you.
 We will try and make the communications compatible with the device you are using.

-We may analyse your personal information to create a profile of your interests and preferences so that we can contact you with information relevant to you.
+We may analyse your Personal Data to create a profile of your interests and preferences so that we can contact you with information relevant to you.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.

-If you are not satisfied with their response you can complain to the ICO.
-Its contact details are:
+If you are not satisfied with our response you can complain to the ICO.
+Their contact details are:

 Information Commissioner's Office